panorama-ed/nora/README.md

 which you intend to run the `nora` program.
 Edit the file to include the names and email addresses you want, your SendGrid credentials, and any other changes you like.
-5. While logged in to Google Calendar (as the user you intend to run NORA as, which is most likely yourself), use the "Add a friend's/coworker's calendar" box to add the calendars for everyone you added to your `nora_configuration.json` file. *Note that this step may not be necessary but not doing it can occasionally cause people to get skipped when scheduling.*

 ## Usage